University of Massachusetts Amherst

-The University of Massachusetts Amherst (UMass Amherst, UMass) is a public research university in Amherst, Massachusetts and the sole public land-grant university in Commonwealth of Massachusetts.
-Founded in 1863 as an agricultural college, it is the flagship and the largest campus in the University of Massachusetts system, as well as the first established.
-It is also a member of the Five College Consortium, along with four other colleges in the Pioneer Valley: Amherst College, Smith College, Mount Holyoke College, and Hampshire College.
+The University of Massachusetts Amherst (UMass Amherst) is a public land-grant research university in Amherst, Massachusetts, United States.
+It is the flagship campus of the University of Massachusetts system and was founded in 1863 as the Massachusetts Agricultural College.
+It is also a member of the Five College Consortium, along with four other colleges in the Pioneer Valley.

-It is the largest university in Massachusetts by campus size and largest university by undergraduate enrollment in Massachusetts, second to Boston University in total enrollment due to Boston University's large postgraduate enrollment.
-The university offers academic degrees in 109 undergraduate, 77 master's and 48 doctoral programs.
-Programs are coordinated in nine schools and colleges.
-As of Fall 2022, UMass Amherst has an annual enrollment of more than 32,000 students, along with approximately 1,900 faculty members.
-The University of Massachusetts Amherst is classified among "R1: Doctoral Universities – Very high research activity".
+UMass Amherst has the largest undergraduate population in Massachusetts with roughly 24,000 enrolled undergraduates.
+The university offers academic degrees in 109 undergraduate, 77 master's, and 48 doctoral programs in nine schools and colleges.
+It is classified among "R1: Doctoral Universities – Very high research activity".
 According to the National Science Foundation, the university spent $211 million on research and development in 2018.

 The university's 21 varsity athletic teams compete in NCAA Division I and are collectively known as the Minutemen and Minutewomen.
-The university is a member of the Atlantic 10 Conference, while playing ice hockey in Hockey East and football as an FBS Independent.
+The university is a member of the Atlantic 10 Conference while playing ice hockey in Hockey East and football as an FBS independent school.
+In 2025, UMass joined the Mid American Conference as a full member.

-The university's past and present students and faculty include four Nobel Prize laureates, a National Humanities Medal winner, numerous Fulbright, Goldwater, Churchill, Truman, and Gates Scholars, Olympic Gold Medalists, a United States Poet Laureate, as well as several Pulitzer Prize recipients and Grammy, Emmy, and Academy Award winners.